Picovoice/rhino/binding/angular/projects/rhino-web-angular/README.md

 Custom contexts are generated using [Picovoice Console](https://picovoice.ai/console/).
 They are trained from text using transfer learning into bespoke Rhino context files with a `.rhn` extension.
 The target platform is WebAssembly (WASM), as that is what backs the Angular library.

-Convert the `.rhn` file to base64 and provide it as an argument to Rhino as in the above example.
+The `.zip` file containes a `.rhn` file and a `_b64.txt` file which containes the binary model encoded with Base64.
+Provide the base64 encoded string as an argument to Rhino as in the above example.
 You may wish to store the base64 string in a separate JavaScript file and `export` it to keep your application code separate.